 The City holds a number of public hearings each year to obtain citizen input and comments on the Consolidated Plan, the Annual Action Plan and the Consolidated Annual Performance Evaluation Report (CAPER).
 All such meetings and hearings are held in handicapped-accessible, public locations, primarily City Hall and other community centers.

 City Council Meetings - Two public hearing is held in March or April, prior to the City Council's adoption of the Consolidated Plan and the Annual Action Plan.
-A third hearing is typically held in September or October prior to the adoption of the CAPER.
+A third hearing to review program performance is typically held in September or October prior to the adoption of the CAPER.
 The City notifies the general public of the time and dates of the hearing by placing a legal advertisement in the local daily paper two weeks prior to the date of the hearing.
 The notice contains at a minimum the amount of assistance the City expects to receive (including grant funds and program income); the range of activities that may be undertaken; the estimated amount of funding that will benefit persons of low- and moderate-income; the City’s plans to minimize displacement of persons and to assist any persons displaced; and when and how the City will make this information available.
 The City also notifies public agencies, organizations and other stakeholders through email or mail at least 15 days prior to the hearing.
 Information is also always posted on the City of Portland’s website.

 Neighborhood Meetings – CDBG Neighborhood meetings are held annually, in September or October, in the City’s low to moderate income eligible neighborhoods (neighborhoods where at least 51% of persons or families earn below 80% of the Area Median Income).
-The meetings are held in handicap accessible locations such as community centers, city hall or public school buildings and feature presentations describing the CDBG program, Citizen Participation Plan, eligible activities and funded projects that have been completed in these neighborhoods.
+The meetings are held at convenient times, in handicap accessible locations such as community centers, city hall or public school buildings and feature presentations describing the CDBG program, Citizen Participation Plan, eligible activities and funded projects that have been completed in these neighborhoods.
 A discussion follows focusing on potential projects or project types for each neighborhood.
 Advertisement and outreach for these meetings are provided by press releases, mailings to all residents in income-eligible areas, ads in local newspapers, email list-serves of neighborhood organizations and interested parties, and postings at public housing properties.

 Housing & Community Development Committee Meetings – This committee meets twice a month and regularly addresses HUD program topics.
 Meetings are noticed and open to the public.